Augusto Betti

 His hometown Faenza dedicated to him in 2001 the exhibition Forme della vita at Palazzo delle Esposizioni and in 2006 the exhibition at Galleria della Molinella.
 His solo exhibition Riflessi promoted by the Municipality of Palazzuolo sul Senio dates back to 2003.

-Since 2022, Paradisoterrestre has embarked on a journey to rediscover and enhance the work of Augusto Betti with the exhibition Augusto Betti – Trasversale • Pulsazione • Ritmo at Paradisoterrestre gallery in Bologna and by including in its catalogue the re-editions of design pieces such as Noodle armchair, the tea set designed in 1975, Prisma armchair and sofa, Glass coffee table.
+Since 2022 Paradisoterrestre has embarked on a journey to rediscover and enhance the work of Augusto Betti with the exhibitions Augusto Betti – Trasversale • Pulsazione • Ritmo at Paradisoterrestre gallery in Bologna and Augusto Betti.
+Artista e designer at Fondazione Sozzani in Milan; by including in its catalogue the re-editions of his design pieces such as Noodle armchair, the tea set designed in 1975, Prisma armchair and sofa, Glass coffee table and acquiring the complete archive from his heirs.

 Related products